zeldaret/mm/tools/ZAPD/README.md

 - `-tm MODE`: Test Mode (enables certain experimental features).
 To enable it, set `MODE` to `1`.
 - `-wno` / `--warn-no-offsets` : Enable warnings for nodes that dont have offsets specified.
 Takes priority over `-eno`/ `--error-no-offsets`.
 - `-eno`/ `--error-no-offsets` : Enable errors for nodes that dont have offsets specified.
+- `-se` / `--set-exporter` : Sets which exporter to use.
+- `--gcc-compat` : Enables GCC compatible mode.
+Slower.

 Additionally, you can pass the flag `--version` to see the current ZAPD version.
 If that flag is passed, ZAPD will ignore any other parameter passed.